Digital technologies – innovative solutions during the coronavirus crisis

-Contact tracing and warning apps are applications that are voluntarily installed, used to warn users if they have been in proximity for a certain duration to a person who reported to have been tested positive for coronavirus.
-In case of an alert, the app may provide relevant information from health authorities, such as advice to get tested or to self-isolate, and who to contact.
+National contact tracing and warning apps can be voluntarily installed and used to warn users, even across borders, if they have been in the proximity of a person who is reported to have been tested positive for coronavirus.
+In the case of an alert, the app may provide relevant information from health authorities, such as advice to get tested or to self-isolate, and who to contact.

-Health data are considered sensitive data under the GDPR (Article 9) and their processing can therefore only take place under strict requirements.
+Health data are considered sensitive data under the General Data Protection Regulation (GDPR) (Article 9) and the processing thereof can therefore only take place under strict requirements.
 The GDPR however provides that one of the legal grounds for processing personal data is public interest in the area of public health.
 Data processing may be necessary for humanitarian purposes, including for the monitoring of epidemics.
 In this case, Union law or Member State law shall provide suitable and specific measures to safeguard the rights and freedoms of the individual.

-Aggregated statistical data which do not enable identification of the concerned natural persons (for instance aggregated location data) are not considered personal data and therefore the GDPR does not apply.
+Aggregated statistical data which do not enable identification of the concerned natural persons (for instance aggregated location data) is not considered personal data and therefore the GDPR does not apply.

 The EU has some of the strongest data protection and privacy rules in the world.
 The coronavirus does not change that.
 Debunked coronavirus myths.